Dream Lands Design

 While asbestos is used in a variety of construction materials like roofing, siding, cement, and insulation, due to its strength and heat resistance, it can be dangerous if it is disturbed and released into the air.

-According to the United States Environmental Protection Agency, exposure to asbestos can lead to lung diseases like lung cancer and mesothelioma.
+According to the United States Environmental Protection Agency, asbestos exposure can lead to lung diseases like lung cancer and mesothelioma.
 If you have been exposed to asbestos after a home inspection, consider reaching out to a mesothelioma lawyer to get the help you need.

 Roof